1. A medical degree granted by an institution recognised in the country where it is offered.

 3. You must be involved in clinical practice throughout the duration of your enrolment in the programme.

 4. Evidence of English proficiency is required as follows:

 6.5 overall in the IELTS (with 6.5 in writing and a minimum of 6.0 in all other elements)

-4. An interview: Either in person or through video conference – which assesses your professional ability and commitment, empathy, initiative and resilience, communication skills, organisational and problem-solving skills and teamwork.
+6. An online Interview, which assesses your professional ability and commitment, empathy, initiative and resilience, communication skills, organisational and problem-solving skills, and teamwork.